Well, naturally I agreed to marry Mac despite our twenty year age difference.

 Frankie Laine’s Wanted Man showed me how impulsivity and desire can spawn a fledgling outlaw.

-Dolly Parton’s Touch Your Woman guided me in writing a heartbreaking love scene between two characters about to face their doom.
+Dolly Parton’s Touch Your Woman guided my hand in writing a heartbreaking love scene between two characters about to face their doom.

 And Garth Brooks’s Friends in Low Places, about a regular guy who crashes his ex-girlfriend’s wedding to a high roller, always reminds me to give my characters a sense of humor – even amidst some of their most painful, cringy episodes.